Can you afford to buy a home in Denver right now? For many, it’s not an easy decision making the leap from renting to owning.

 Can I Afford a House in Denver?

-Let’s say you want to buy a house priced at $410,000.
+Let’s say you want to buy a house priced at $510,000.
 Did you know you don’t need 20 percent down these days to get a loan?
 With 10 percent down and good to excellent credit, you may qualify for a low-interest rate, low-cost mortgage.
-A 30-year, fixed-rate loan would give you a monthly principal and interest payment of $1,762.
+A 30-year, fixed-rate loan at 3 percent would give you a monthly principal and interest payment of $1,935.
 Keep in mind, you’ll also need money for homeowners insurance, property taxes, and budget for regular maintenance for your new home.
 You may need to come up with about 1 percent of the purchase price for closing costs in addition to your down payment, or you may be able to roll the closing costs into your loan, which increases your loan costs slightly.

 If a 10 percent down payment isn’t doable and you want to buy soon, there are ways to get a home with a lower down payment.
 You could get an FHA loan with 3.5 percent down or a conventional loan with 3% or 5% down.
 In either case, you’ll be required to pay mortgage insurance premiums.
 Your monthly payment will be higher in this scenario since you’re borrowing more and paying those premiums.
 However, you will also get a break on your taxes and be building equity over time.